OpenOLAT/OpenOLAT/README.md

 #### Execute selenium functional tests

 The selenium integration tests start the whole web application in Tomcat 8.0.
-They run with Google Chrome and its WebDriver will be automatically downloaded (internet connection needed).
-It need to be installed the standard way on Mac or Linux.
+They run with Google Chrome or Firefox and their WebDrivers will be automatically downloaded (internet connection needed).
+The browsers need to be installed the standard way on Mac or Linux.

-Execution time ca. 65m
+Execution time ca. 60 - 90m

 **For MySQL:**